 Graphic

-US 20 Environmental Corridor
+US 20 Corridor

-• A four lane US 20 would provide a desperately needed east-west alternative to the overcrowded and dangerous I-80.
+A four-lane US 20 would provide a desperately needed east-west alternative to the overcrowded and dangerous I-80.
 This would also cut miles from the average trucker's route resulting in lower freight costs and speedier delivery.

-• US 20 cuts Iowa in ½ between I-80 and I-90 north of the Minnesota border.
+US 20 cuts Iowa in half between I-80 and I-90 north of the Minnesota border.

-• It's been proven by economic development officials that prospective businesses are interested in the nearest Interstate or 4-lane highway.
+US 20 will be a direct route to NAFTA without traveling through any mix masters or urban areas.
+It's been proven by economic development officials that prospective businesses are interested in the nearest Interstate or four-lane highway.
 As evidence of this, note the way the state has grown next to these transportation enhancements in the eastern portion of the state.

-Shirley Phillips,
+Shirley Phillips

 president